SillyFreak/typst-scrutinize/src/grading.typ

 /// Takes an array of _flattened_ task metadata and returns the sum of their points.
 Tasks without points count as zero points.
 ///
-/// - tasks (array): a flat array of task metadata dictionaries
-/// - field (string): the field in the metadata over which to calculate the sum
 /// -> integer, float
+#let total-points(
+  /// a flat array of task metadata dictionaries
+  /// -> array
+  tasks,
+  /// the field in the metadata over which to calculate the sum
+  /// -> string
+  field: "points",
-#let total-points(tasks, field: "points") = {
+) = {
   tasks.map(t => {
     if t.data != none {
       t.data.at(field, default: 0)